siduction/sidu-manual/data/en/0520-lamp-start_en.md

 **phpMyAdmin - Error**

-The call to *http://localhost/phpmyadmin* fails with the message "*phpMyAdmin - Error*" and the following information is displayed.
+The call of *http://localhost/phpmyadmin* fails with the message "*phpMyAdmin - Error*" and the following information is displayed.

 ~~~
 Error during session start; please check your PHP and/or webserver log file and